APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 14th amendment and title VI protections state that you can't deny access to education

+- UCLA was allowing students to violate policy under the guise of free speech protections

 - by blockading walkways large swaths of people were denied access to areas of campus and had to take detours to get to their classes

 	- that's enough to say if it wasn't breaking Title VI or 14th amendment, that at the least they were breaking the time, place and manner laws